esmBot/esmBot/api/IMPLEMENTATION.md

   "path": string,      // canonical image URL, used for getting the actual image "url": string,       // original image URL, used for message filtering "params": {          // content varies depending on the command, some common parameters are listed here
-    "type": string,    // mime type of output, should usually be the same as input "togif": boolean,  // convert output to gif
+    "togif": boolean,  // convert output to gif
     ...
   },
+  "input": {
+    "type": string     // mime type of output, should usually be the same as input },
   "name": string,      // filename of the image, without extension "ephemeral": string, // whether to post the output as an ephemeral message (only when responding directly, see below section)